galaxyproject/galaxy-hub/content/support/tool-error/index.md

 What to do?
 It depends on the **failure type** and where you are using Galaxy.

 ***In a rush to solve the problem?*** The top reasons for failures are listed [**here**](/support/#getting-inputs-right).
 Also consider searching **Known Issues** and review the advanced troubleshooting help covered in **Reporting Usage Issues or Software bugs** (all linked above).
-Your problem may be something we are already working to correct or have exising prior Q and A, Galaxy help posts, documentation, and/or Galaxy tutorials that include a solution.
+Your problem may be something we are already working to correct or have existing prior Q and A, Galaxy help posts, documentation, and/or Galaxy tutorials that include a solution.

 ### Query all Galaxy resources with the "Search Galaxy" box above